deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/TsConfig.rst

     :type: string
     :Default: null

-    This numeric parameter overrides the used DocCheck Login id.
+    This numeric parameter overrides the used DocCheck Login ID.
 Especially useful for working in multiple environments.

     Example::